-In a nutshell, the Ford FG5250PBE is a portable generator mostly geared towards:
+In summary, the Ford FG5250PBE is a portable generator especially useful for:

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Ford FG5250PBE provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 4250W along with a peak wattage of 5250W.
-While propane-powered, it provides 3800 rated watts and 4750 starting watts.
+The dual-fuel technology of the Ford FG5250PBE allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 4250W and a starting wattage of 5250W.
+If propane-powered, it gives 3800 rated watts and 4750 starting watts.

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The generator is rated for a noise of 76 dBA (less noisy than a shower).
-Its starting mechanisms include a conventional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 76 dBA (less noisy than a shower), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).

-With a fuel capacity of 4 gallons, the FG5250PBE can operate for around 11 hours at 50% load using gasoline (fuel consumption around 0.36 GPH), or for around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH) using propane.
+As for its running time, the FG5250PBE, along with its 4 gallons fuel capacity, can run for around 11 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.36 GPH).
+If propane is used, it can operate for around 9 hours (estimation based on a 20 lbs tank - propane consumption around 0.52 GPH).

-Thanks to its TT-30R receptacle (TT stands for 'Travel Trailer'), this Ford generator is RV Ready.
-In addition, due to the featured twist-lock L14-30R receptacle, the FG5250PBE is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+This Ford generator is RV Ready, as it features a TT-30R receptacle (TT stands for 'Travel Trailer').
+In addition, as the FG5250PBE holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Ford FG5250PBE also comes with several accessories, including: tool kit, funnel, oil and propane hose.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Ford FG5250PBE also is packed along with the following accessories: tool kit, funnel, propane hose and oil.

 The Ford FG5250PBE is CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.